Measurement-induced phase transitions in sparse nonlocal scramblers: Haar-Random Circuits and Bond Percolation

 \subsection{Renormalization Group Solution for full PWR2}

 The PWR2 circuit with size $N_0$ can be constructed from two sub-systems of size $N_0/2$.
-This can be done by interleaving the degrees of freedom of the two sub-systems and coupling them together with nearest neighbour interactions.
+This can be done by interleaving the degrees of freedom of the two sub-systems and coupling them together with the nearest neighbor interactions.

 This self-similar structure allows us to define a renormalization transformation.
 This transformation consists of two steps: First, a large block as depicted in \figref{fig:Renormalization}~(left), is renormalized to a ribbon-like structure in \figref{fig:Renormalization}~(left).
 Here the renormalized is done by collapsing the bonds with different colors in \figref{fig:Renormalization}~(left) to the bonds of the corresponding colors in \figref{fig:Renormalization}~(right).
 This step reduces the size of the vertical dimension by half.
 In order to reduce the size of the horizontal direction, two of the ribbon-like structure is merged into one.
 After these steps, the size of the network of $N/2$ by $T$ is reduced to $N/4$ by $T/2$, where $N$ is the number of qubits and $T$ is the number of layers in the original circuit.
+It is important to note that from \figref{fig:Renormalization}~(left), non-vanishing amount of loops are always present for $4<N$ between each layers.